aneeshkhole/aneeshkhole.github.io/README.md

-# Study of influence of day-to-day activities on Obesity Levels
+# A Study on the influence of day-to-day activities on Obesity Levels

 ### Introduction